kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## What This Means for Practice

-Data ownership shifts.
+Data ownership shifts
-Small teams can do advanced work.
+Small teams can do advanced work
-Model choice becomes model orchestration.
+Model choice becomes model orchestration
 Governance replaces gradient tuning

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.